PovDima/RelateData-test/README.md

+## Project Info

+This is a test task for RelateData.
+In the test it was necessary to impose 2 table using  AG-Grid library

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>